Skip to content

 OS version / build devices on build 25H2

-Common shorthand works here.
-"Chromebook," "Windows PC," "Mac," and "iPad" all resolve to the right OS filter automatically.
+The system understands common shorthand.
+"Chromebook," "Windows PC," "Mac," and "iPad" all resolve to the correct OS filter automatically.

 What you can search Example queries